 In Michigan, driving under the influence of alcohol or drugs and causing someone’s death will result in severe felony charges.
 If convicted, you could face a prison sentence ranging from 15 to 20 years.
 Additionally, if your impaired driving leads to serious injury, you can be charged with a major felony, which carries a potential sentence of up to 10 years.

 Statistics show that 30% of fatal car accidents involve drunk drivers.
 Since driving requires mental and physical concentration, it remains important to refrain from using any substance that negatively affects your ability to operate a vehicle.
 Of course, even the most conscientious and alert driver may make a mistake while driving.

 For example, one might misjudge a light, or not see an oncoming car when turning right on a red light.
-If those choices lead to an accident AND you are ticketed for an OWI, the results are MUCH more serious than “making an error in judgment.”
-If you receive an OWI, contact an attorney immediately before speaking to police.
-This remains CRITICAL if the accident caused any injury or led to a fatality.
+If those choices lead to an accident and you are ticketed for an OWI, the results are significantly more serious than “making an error in judgment.”
+Oftentimes, the legal and physical consequences of these situations are life altering.

 Michigan OWI Definition

 Michigan Law uses the term OWI (Operating While Intoxicated) and includes driving under the influence of drugs or alcohol.
 Some people may refer to these arrests as DUI’s.
 However, the proper term is OWI.
 In regards to alcohol, an OWI is defined as having a blood alcohol content of 0.08% or higher when operating a standard vehicle.
 If you are driving a commercial vehicle, the blood alcohol content may not be 0.04% or higher.